Guide to Creating Forms in Baserow

 In this article, we’ll cover the process of creating and managing a form view.
 Visit this support section to learn more about views in general.

-Form view provides an easy solution for collecting information.
-Baserow forms are automatically built from your current table and provide you with the flexibility to customise fields, without creating a form from scratch.
+Baserow Form view provides an easy solution for collecting information.
+Baserow forms are automatically built from your current table and provide you with the flexibility to customize fields, without creating a form from scratch.

 When your recipients submit your forms, you can add fields and rules to automatically produce new rows.
 You can create a form view on any table on Baserow.

-You may customise a form view by clicking the ellipsis next to it and making changes.
+You may customize a form view by clicking the ellipsis next to it and making changes.
 To choose an action, click the ellipsis ••• at the top of any column:

 • Webhooks